Cold feet? 12 tips for dealing with wedding and marriage anxiety

 • External pressures from family, friends, or society

-How can couples therapy help with marriage anxiety?
+How can couples therapy help with marriage or wedding anxiety?

 Couples therapy can be incredibly helpful for managing marriage anxiety.
 A therapist can help you and your partner discuss your fears and concerns openly, allowing you to understand each other better.